New Hampshire Legislators Lose Bid to Participate Remotely

 Packard praised the ruling Monday.

-“I think the Court for giving this issue a thorough review,” he said in a statement.
+“I thank the Court for giving this issue a thorough review,” he said in a statement.
 “We were confident in our position that remote participation could not be reasonably accommodated at this time.
 We will continute to work with all House members to ensure that if they choose to attend any legislative meeting in person, that they can be confident that we are taking a high degree of precaution, and have extensive health and safety measures in place.”

 Cushing, the House minority leader, was joined in the suit by his Democratic colleagues David Cote, Paul Berch, Katherine Rogers, Diane Langley, Charlotte DiLorenzo and Kenneth Snow.